 Lionakis’s original founder was California’s First State Architect, George Sellon in 1909.
 Lionakis has continued to thrive in the tradition of delivering quality projects for our community in the following disciplines:

-Architecture, Engineering, Planning, Interiors, Graphics and Sustainability.
+Architecture, Engineering, Planning, Interiors, Laboratory Design, Graphics, Sustainability, and Access Compliance.

 Lionakis has been working with clients, contractors, consultants, business leaders, and community leaders throughout the Sacramento region.
 Our firm has a history of long-term relationships at all levels and our portfolio of successful projects stands in testament to our consistency and ability to provide responsive, appropriate and innovative design solutions that shape our communities.
 Having been located in the Sacramento metropolitan region for over a century, we have a comprehensive understanding of the region and its potential.